20th Tank Regiment (South Vietnam): History

 In mid 1971 I Corps, a critical area bordered by North Vietnam and Laos, was protected by ARVN infantry, three ARVN armored cavalry squadrons, and the US 1st Brigade, 5th Infantry Division (Mechanized), scheduled to leave the country in August.
 Analysis of terrain, the probable People's Army of Vietnam (PAVN) threat, and PAVN armored actions during Operation Lam Son 719 made it clear that armored units would continue to be needed in this area.
 Consequently, the South Vietnamese Joint General Staff (JGS) authorized on 31 July 1971 the formation of the 20th Tank Regiment.
 Equipped with M48A3 tanks, it was the first South Vietnamese tank regiment.
+Although designated as a regiment, in reality, it was equivalent to only a US tank battalion.

 Tailored specifically to fit the needs and capabilities of the ARVN, the 20th Tank Regiment had an unusual organization.
 During Lam Son 719, armored vehicles had proven vulnerable to individual antitank weapons when not protected by infantry.
 The JGS had therefore directed an addition to the regiment, a 270-man armored rifle company.
 Ninety riflemen were assigned to each tank squadron and were to ride on the outside of the tanks, providing local security.
 Other changes in the tank regiment's organization and equipment included the addition of tracked M548 ammunition and fuel cargo vehicles, elimination of the regimental scout platoon, for which a five-vehicle security section was substituted, and elimination of the armored vehicle-launched bridge section and all infrared fire control equipment.
 Later six xenon searchlights per squadron were authorized after advisers questioned the wisdom of limiting $15 million worth of fighting equipment to daytime use by refusing to spend $300,000 on searchlights.
 Unfortunately, the decision to dispense with the vehicle-launched bridge section was not reconsidered, and lack of bridging during the PAVN offensive proved a major factor in the loss of tanks.